- Support with protocol development and design

 The following paediatric specific GCP training courses are regularly conducted by our in-house GCP trainers:

-- Introduction to Paediatric Clinical Research and Good Clinical Practice (GCP) incorporating Integrated Addendums (E6R2)
+Introduction to Paediatric Clinical Research & Good Clinical Practice (GCP) – Full day course

-- Paediatric Good Clinical Practice (GCP) Refresher incorporating Integrated Addendums (E6R2)
+Paediatric Good Clinical Practice (GCP) Refresher – Half day course

-- These trainings meet the Minimum Criteria for ICH GCP Investigator Site Personnel Training identified by TransCelerate BioPharma, as necessary to enable mutual recognition of GCP training among trial sponsors.
+Both courses are accredited by the Nursing & Midwifery Board of Ireland (NMBI) – 6 CEUs and 3 CEUs, respectively.
+They also meet the minimum criteria for ICH GCP investigator site personnel training identified by TransCelerate Biopharma as necessary to enable mutual recognition of GCP training among trial sponsors.

 The supports we can provide include: